yaozhong/methBERT/README.md

 ![](figures/BERT_model_refined.png)

-We explore a non-recurrent modeling approach for nanopore methylation detection based on the bidirectional encoder representations from transformers (BERT).
-Compared with the state-of-the-art model with bi-directional recurrent neural networks (RNN), BERT can provide a faster model inference solution without the limit of the sequential computation order.
-We use two types of BERTs: the basic one [Devlin et al.] and the refined one.
-The refined BERT is refined according to the task-specific features described as follows.
+MethBERT explores a non-recurrent modeling approach for nanopore methylation detection based on the bidirectional encoder representations from transformers (BERT).
+Compared with the state-of-the-art model using bi-directional recurrent neural networks (RNN), BERT can provide a faster model inference solution without the limit of computation in sequential order.
+We proviede two types of BERTs: the basic one [Devlin et al.] and the refined one.
+The refined BERT is refined according to the task-specific features, including:

 - learnable postional embedding
 - self-attetion with realtive postion representation [Shaw et al.]